sridhar-max24/IPL-Insights_sql_project/README.md

 ### Dataset
 The dataset consists of two key tables:

--**Matches**: Contains details about each match.
+ - **Matches**: Contains details about each match.
--**Deliveries**: Captures detailed information for each delivery bowled in the matches.
+ - **Deliveries**: Captures detailed information for each delivery bowled in the matches.

 ### Dataset Link
 You can access the dataset (https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020).